Project-MONAI/research-contributions/SwinUNETR/BTCV/README.md

 #### Training from scratch on single GPU (small model without check-pointing)

-To train a `Swin UNETR` from scratch a single GPU without AMP:
+To train a `Swin UNETR` from scratch on a single GPU without AMP:

 ```bash
 python main.py --json_list=<json-path> --data_dir=<data-path> --feature_size=24\